Implementing a Workplace Violence Prevention Plan

 Depending on the incident that takes place and its severity, the conditions of your current workplace may not be suitable to conduct business.

 More than that, your entire workforce may need a break from being in that office for a while afterward.
-However, the show must go on… and you need to make sure your employees are still able to work while you’re offsite.
+However, the show must go on… and you need to ensure your employees can still work while you’re offsite.

 Incorporate SaaS Technology in Your Business Model

-Moving to a different office location won’t do your employees a ton of good if all their projects and data is stuck on the devices at the previous office.
+Moving to a different office location won’t do your employees a ton of good if all their projects and data are stuck on the devices at the previous office.

-That’s why it’s crucial to install a Software as a Service (SaaS) method into your business model.
+That’s why installing a Software as a Service (SaaS) method into your business model is crucial.

 For example, using a customer relationship management system in a SaaS format means you and your employees will have access to it anywhere you go.
 All of your company’s essentials will be saved and run on the cloud.